Follmer, Clogg and Company Umbrella Factory

 Follmer, Clogg and Company Umbrella Factory, also known as Van Sciver Building, is a historic factory building located at Lancaster, Lancaster County, Pennsylvania.
-It was built between about 1880 and 1905, and is a "U"-shaped, brick complex measuring approximately 144 feet by 250 feet.
+It was built between about 1880 and 1905, and is a U-shaped, brick complex measuring approximately 144 feet by 250 feet.
 It housed Follmer, Clogg and Company, a manufacturer of umbrellas and parachutes, until the 1940s.
-In 1944, it was acquired by the Van Sciver Furniture Company and housed a furniture store, warehouse, and repair shop until 1982.
+In 1944, it was acquired by J.B.
+Van Sciver Co. and housed a furniture store, warehouse, and repair shop until 1982.

 It was listed on the National Register of Historic Places in 1986.